 2. Holistic Financial Advice

 Algorithms do a great job with choosing and managing investments for you, just like humans do.
-With a simple questionnaire, they can typically analyze your needs and propose an appropriate investment plan.
+With a simple questionnaire, they can typically analyze your needs and propose an appropriate investment portfolio.
 Most people don’t have unique or complicated investing needs.

 But beyond picking and managing investments, you quickly run into algorithms’ limitations.
 They can’t discuss your estate planning with you or point out your budgeting mistakes.
 They can’t have a nuanced conversation with you about prioritizing your long-term financial goals.